denis-rossati/advent-of-code/README.md

 # What is this?

-A repository where I'll solve all the puzzles from (advent of code)[https://adventofcode.com/].
+A repository where I'll solve all the puzzles from [advent of code](https://adventofcode.com/).

 ## How are you gonna make it?